a1eko/mix/INSTALL.md

 in proper order.
 Be careful with toolchain packages, i.e. *binutils*, *gcc*, *glibc*, and *linux-headers* don't need to be upgraded.
 Often *perl* is difficult to upgrade too and it is better to keep the installation version of it.
-In CRUX ports which use *pkgutils* during the build, replace the string "`pkginfo -i`" with "`pkz -i list`".
 MiX packages from the `mix/ports/` directory should replace corresponding CRUX ports.
 It is recommended to overwrite them in `/usr/packages` to avoid confusion.
 MiX and CRUX packages are to be upgraded regularly to keep the system up-to-date.

 Alexander Kozlov <akozlov@kth.se>